Nurse Login

 4.3.2.1. is not a registrant of the College;

-4.3.2.2. meets the requirements set out for registered nurses in Sections 3, 8 or 9 of the Registered Nurses Profession Regulation, as the case may be; and
+4.3.2.2. meets the requirements set out for Registered Nurses, Nurse Practitioners or Certified Graduate Nurses in Sections 3, 4, 5, 8 or 9 of the Regulations, as the case may be; and

 4.3.2.3. meets the requirements set out in the Virtual Care Sub-Category policy approved by Council and published on the College's website, as may be amended from time to time.

 4.3.3.
-Every registrant registered on the Virtual Care Sub-Category – Registered Nurse register may practice only from a jurisdiction outside of Alberta.
+Every registrant registered on the Virtual Care Sub-Category – Registered Nurse, Nurse Practitioner, Certified Graduate Nurse register may practise only from a jurisdiction outside of Alberta.

 4.4.
 Emergency